jacsamell/foundry-connect/README.md

 An example implementation of a Amazon Connect Contact Flow for generating vanity numbers and UI to see the latest customer calls and numbers

 ## Prerequisites
+* NPM is required to install dependencies
 * Authenticate against AWS using access key and id in region eu-west-2
 * Run `npx cdk bootstrap` in the regions eu-west-2 and us-east-1
 * You will need exactly 1 Amazon connect instance in eu-west-2

+## Installation
+* Run `npm install` at the top level and also in the `lib/connect-ui` directory

 ## Deployment
 1. To deploy the full application simply run `npm run deploy` and wait for CDK to deploy the CloudFormation stacks
+   * You can also deploy the stacks individually if you prefer:
+     * `npm run cdk deploy FoundryConnectStack`
+     * `npm run cdk deploy FoundryConnectUiStack`
 2. After the stacks are deployed you will need to add the Lambda to the Connect instance to grant the IAM permission:

 [Amazon Connect](https://eu-west-2.console.aws.amazon.com/connect/v2/app/instances) > Select Instance > Contact flows > AWS Lambda > Add Lambda Function